halllo/McpExperiments/README.md

 }
 ```

-Claude Desktop supports remote MCP servers as "Connectors" ([Building Remote MCP Servers](https://support.anthropic.com/en/articles/11503834-building-custom-connectors-via-remote-mcp-servers)), but adding custom ones only on Pro/Max or Enterprise/Team plans ([Getting Started with Custom Connectors Using Remote MCP](https://support.anthropic.com/en/articles/11175166-getting-started-with-custom-connectors-using-remote-mcp)).
+~~Claude Desktop supports remote MCP servers as "Connectors" ([Building Remote MCP Servers](https://support.anthropic.com/en/articles/11503834-building-custom-connectors-via-remote-mcp-servers)), but adding custom ones only on Pro/Max or Enterprise/Team plans ([Getting Started with Custom Connectors Using Remote MCP](https://support.anthropic.com/en/articles/11175166-getting-started-with-custom-connectors-using-remote-mcp)).~~

-Custom OAuth `client_id` are currently only available for Claude for Work.
+~~Custom OAuth `client_id` are currently only available for Claude for Work.
 For non-work accounts it requires DCR.
-A localhost hosted MCP server can be added, but "connecting" it does not seem to work: Claude Desktop just opens Claude Web but does not actually do anything and Claude Web just reloads the page.
+A localhost hosted MCP server can be added, but "connecting" it does not seem to work: Claude Desktop just opens Claude Web but does not actually do anything and Claude Web just reloads the page.~~

+Custom connectors as remote MCP servers can also be added, with a OAuth ClientId & Secret.
+However custom connectors try to do auth at /authorize, not at at the authorize endpoint configured in the metadata of the authorization server configured in the protected resource metadata of the MCP server.

 We can use [mcp-remote](https://www.npmjs.com/package/mcp-remote) for that.
 By default it uses _Dynamic Client Registration_ and stores its client credentials in `~\.mcp-auth`.
 But we can provide static oauth metadata: